apache/apisix-website/blog/en/blog/2022/09/08/api-monetization-using-stack.md

 ## Two common ways to monetize APIs

-Let’s take a look closely at the most common ways to directly monetize your APIs like the [Subscription billing model](url), where you charge your customers a flat monthly fee to access your APIs; and [Metered billing model](url), where you charge your customers based on the number of API calls they make.
+Let’s take a look closely at the most common ways to directly monetize your APIs like the **Subscription billing model**, where you charge your customers a flat monthly fee to access your APIs; and **Metered billing model**, where you charge your customers based on the number of API calls they make.

 ### Subscription Billing Model